What Does It Mean To “Make Space” For Self-Care?

 What does it Mean to Make Space for Self-Care?

 “Making space” for self-care means intentionally creating time in your day to focus on recharging and prioritizing yourself.
 Most of our days are spent catering to the needs of others, whether it be your job, your children, even the hobbies that you do for fun.
+For parents, finding gyms with childcare can be a practical way to carve out this important time.
 At first, “making space” might feel foreign and unfamiliar to you, but it’s a great practice to get into because in order to serve others, you must first serve yourself.
 First and foremost, you must figure out what self-care space looks like for you.

 In order to figure that out, it’s going to take some introspection.
 We recommend grabbing some pen and paper and taking the time to flesh out your feelings about what self-care means to you.
 Here are a few helpful prompts to get you started: